boulderdsa/boulderdsa.github.io/join.md

 * [Email us][email-welcome] and we'll help you join and get started with Boulder DSA.

 * Come by one of our meetings and check us out.
-Meetings are held every other Thursday---check [the calendar]({% link calendar.md %}) for details.
+General meetings are held every other Saturday, rotating between Boulder, Lafayette, and Longmont---check [the calendar]({% link calendar.md %}) for details.

 * [Join our email list][mailing-list-signup] to stay updated on upcoming meetings and events.